-- (i) acquire permitted equity instruments of an Indian company, either by way of subscription or by way of purchase from resident sellers; and/or - (ii) sell the permitted equity instruments of an Indian company to resident purchasers.

-The pricing guidelines provide for:

-(i) a floor price in case of acquisition of permitted equity instruments (either by way of subscription or by way of purchase from resident shareholders) by a non-resident investor, and
+- (i) acquire permitted equity instruments of an Indian company, either by way of subscription or by way of purchase from resident sellers; and/ or - (ii) sell the permitted equity instruments of an Indian company to resident purchasers.
+The pricing guidelines provide for: - (a) a floor price in case of acquisition of permitted equity instruments (either by way of subscription or by way of purchase from resident shareholders) by a non-resident investor, and - (b) a ceiling in case of sale of permitted equity instruments by a non-resident seller to a resident purchaser.